IS2AI/tutorial_indoor_localization_WiFine/README.md

 In this tutorial, we will use the simplified version of the [WiFine dataset](https://github.com/IS2AI/WiFine) to train a location prediction model.

 The following video provides an introduction to the problem of indoor localization, our solution and the WiFine dataset.

-The video is followed up by the programming part, which is divided into two Jupyter Notebooks:
+The next video introduces the the programming part of the tutorial.

+In this part, we will work with two Jupyter Notebooks:
 1. *indoor_localization_parts_1_2.ipynb*.
     - Loading and preprocessing the dataset.
     - Predicting of a user's coordinates using randrom forest regression.